techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 212 - SH Machine Learning Meetup!
 Learn about our events and Deep Learning (Jerry and Bart)
 * Room 213 - What I have learned about e-learning industry from my journey (Nayoung)

+## 3:00

+* Room 203 -
+* Room 204 - The Science of Enlightenment - Hacking the Mind and Body
+* Room 207 -
+* Room 208 - Raspberry Pi Face Detection (Joe Beltrami)
+* Room 209 - The bold truth about VR - 6 Expert Panel Discussion
+* Room 210 - A.I.
+101: Clearing up the HYPE (Alan Stafford)
+* Room 211 - The Real Way to Find Tech Talents for your Startup: Hacking Github (Thibault Genaitay)
+* Room 212 - DESIGN + STARTUPS: How to Be Needs Driven (Kevin Yu)
+* Room 213 -